 To achieve approximate normality, the microglia morphology scores and density data were log-transformed.
 A priori, it was of interest to determine (1) whether mean microglial morphology or density differed by injury level and (2) whether, for each injury level, mean microglial morphology or density differed between regions.
 Because there were insufficient animals to formally test for an interaction between injury and regions, we considered these hypotheses separately.
 For the morphology scores, we fit a linear mixed effects model that included animal as a random effect nested within injury; for the cell density data, which had a more skewed distribution, we used a generalized estimating equation with a Poisson link, and adjusted for the size of the area examined.
-This testing procedure is similar to ANOVA but allows repeated measurements on the individual animals (Fitzmaurice et al., 2004).
+This modeling/testing procedure is similar to ANOVA but allows repeated measurements on the individual animals (Fitzmaurice et al., 2004).
 If the density or morphology test on the effect of region or injury achieved significance, we carried out a Bonferroni-Holm post-hoc test to adjust for multiple comparisons and maintain a family-wise error rate of 0.05.
 We note that analyses of the injury effect contrasted different animals, while analyses of the region effect were based on within-animal contrasts.
 The within-animal contrast eliminates between-animal variability.
-Thus smaller mean differences were detectable for the analysis of differences between regions, a within-animal contrast, than between injury levels, a between-animal contrast.
-The type I error rate was set to 0.05 and all hypothesis tests were two-sided.
+Thus smaller mean differences are detectable for the analysis of differences between region, a within-animal contrast, than between injury levels, a between-animal contrast.
+The type I error rate was set to 0.05 and all hypothesis tests are two-sided.
 All analyses were carried out in R Studio Version 0.99.896 using R and the nlme, geepack, gtools, and gmodels packages (The R Development Core Team, 2016).

-3. Results
+Results

-All animals were euthanized 15 min after the last TBI, and their brains processed for immunohistological and confocal microscopy examination of plasmalemmal permeability and microglial activation.
+All animals were euthanized 15 minutes after the last TBI, and their brains processed for immunohistological and confocal microscopy examination of plasmalemmal permeability and microglial activation.
 We found that the membrane impermeable dye, LY, demarcated neuronal somata and neurites experiencing acute membrane permeability as a result of diffuse TBI (Fig. 2), consistent with previous reports (LaPlaca et al., 2009; Simon et al., 2009).
-Using confocal double-labeled fluorescent micrographs we determined distribution and morphology of microglia, denoted by expression of Iba1+, as a function of distance from
+Using confocal double-labeled fluorescent micrographs we determined distribution and morphology of microglia, denoted by expression of Iba1+, as a function of distance from neurons exhibiting acute plasma membrane breaches (based on LY uptake) in both the cerebral cortex (cortical gray matter and sub-cortical white matter) (Fig. 3F-J, 4A-E, 5D-H, 6A-D) and hippocampus (Fig. 5A-C).
+Microglial activation was quantified using a cell body to cell size ratio (Fig. 1).